Sunday, 14 June 2020

 The bark of a scribbly gum tree

-From the lookout, the path continues along the ridge towards an area called Audley - a bit of a hub in the centre of the national park where Kangaroo Creek and the Hacking River join forces.
-Rather than heading down to the rivers, the path stays high until it reaches a viewpoint at Robertson Knoll.
+From the lookout, the path continues along the ridge toward an area known as Audley—a small hub in the centre of the national park where Kangaroo Creek and the Hacking River join forces.
+Instead of dropping down to the rivers below, the track holds its elevation, winding steadily onward and hinting at what’s to come, before finally arriving at the viewpoint at Robertson Knoll.

 Uloola Track